Iamasoldier/IUBEC/README.md

 8. Corrected counts from IUBEC can be non-integers.
 This is expected because IUBEC first corrects proportions and then reconstructs counts using the original gene total counts.
 Rounding corrected counts is not recommended by default.
 9. If a gene has only one isoform, or if the total count of a gene-sample pair is 0, the code keeps the original counts and does not force ILR correction.
+10. IUBEC_Real.R code is applicable to real data because it has corresponding operations on 0 value and sparse value.
+IUBEC_Simulation.
+R is used to run our simulation data, as there are generally no zero or sparse values in the simulation data.
+But the core logic of the two pieces of code is the same, only the handling of 0 values and sparse values is different.